Skip to content

 int m = inorderMap.get(preorder[i]);

-// Subproblem: build left subtree
+// Subproblem: build the left subtree

 root.left = dfs(preorder, inorderMap, i + 1, l, m - 1);

-// Subproblem: build right subtree
+// Subproblem: build the right subtree

 root.right = dfs(preorder, inorderMap, i + 1 + m - l, m + 1, r);

-// Return root node
+// Return the root node

 return root;